patrickmmartin/errorcodeNX/article.md

   all library clients "opt into" the steps required to obtain more information on a failed operation

+C++11's `std::error_code`
+====

+C++11 introduced an interesting approach to deal with errors through the classes `std::error_code` and `std::error_condition`: the idea of these classes is that error values are represented as enumerators with the enum type identifying an error cateogry.
+The difference between`std::error_code` and `std::error_condition` is that the former is for implementation specific handling of errors while the latter is portable handing of error messages.
+Although the two classes are different we only refer to `std::error_code` below: the same concepts apply to `std::error_condition`.

+Each enum type used with an `std::error_code` is mapped to a different error category.
+An error category is a class derived from `std::error_category`.
+An `std::error_code` object holds an enumerator value stored as `int` and a reference to the corresponding `std::error_category`.
+When comparing `std::error_code` objects both the stored `int` and the `std::error_category` can be taken into account, allowing for a mechanism to create unique `std::error_code` values.

+The standard C++ library defines error enums and corresponding `std::error_category`s defined for typical system domain.
+Users can create new error enums and corresponding `std::error_category`s to cover non-standard errors.
+Unfortunately, creating new error categories is relatively involved: an enum needs to be created and registered as an error enum by specializing `std::is_error_code_enum<E>`, an error category needs to be created by inheriting from `std::error_category` and implementing its pure virtual functions, and `std::make_error_code()` needs to be overloaded for the error enum.

+Although `std::error_code` can address uniqueness of errors propagated in a system, its use is unfortunately fairly complicated.
+Especially when people are not easily convinced that meaningful errors need to be returned a much simpler approach is needed.

 error_id type proposal
 ====